 A slow release fertiliser is normally applied as a powder such as Westland’s Fish Blood & Bone which can be applied to fruit bushes by scattering the product on the ground and gently raking it in.

 Finally we have a controlled release fertiliser, and this type is ideal for hanging baskets or containers.
-They are often available as a granule, and Gro-Sure also offer a Slow Release Plant Food Tablet which continues to feed for 6 months.
+They are often available as a granule, and Gro-Sure also offer an All-Purpose 6 Month Feed.

 Before you start planting you should enrich the soil by mixing in a fertiliser, as not only will you be adding nutrients but you will also help with improving the soil structure.
 This is also known as base dressing.
 The Gardener’s Soil Conditioner is ideal for revitalising tired soils by boosting nutrient content.